 - Extremely dry conditions

-How many people with migraines are weather sensitive?
+How many people with migraines are affected by weather?

 Among all those with migraine, just over one-third feel that certain weather patterns trigger at least some of their attacks.
 In those with a more severe migraine, a study found that just over half felt that weather triggered some of their migraine attacks.
 The specific weather pattern which people feel they are sensitive to varies from person to person.

 High humidity and extremely dry conditions can intensify dehydration, one of the most common and preventable migraine triggers.
 Bright lights and sun glare activate a condition called photophobia (a painful sensitivity to light) among many people with Migraine.
 (Click here to learn how to counter light sensitivity when you have a migraine)

 Why lightning and barometric pressure so dramatically affect headache isn´t completely understood.
 Dr. Steven Graff-Radford, DDS, the director of the program for headache and orofacial pain at the Cedars-Sinai Medical Center, explains: “Barometric pressure changes might affect the pressure in the brain or the way the brain blocks pain, but it’s not quite known.
 What´s quite clear is that overcast, cloudy, and rainy days produce more Migraine headaches.”